pythonwithalex/Spring2015/week2/list_string_review.md

 #### Accessing Values in Strings and Lists

-Both strings and lists are indexible in the same way, meaning that we can access their constituent parts  using the bracket [] syntax and a numerical position inside it.
+Python strings and lists are called **iterables**.
+This means they support a uniform method of access, meaning that we can access their constituent parts  using the bracket [] syntax and a numerical position inside it.

 Here's an example (I'll use 'e' and 'names' for all the examples here):